II. Causes

 - Consider in areas of high Septra resistance areas

-- Cure may occur despite resistance to antibiotic used
+- Cure may occur despite resistance to Antibiotic used

-- Risks for resistance
+- Risks for Antibiotic Resistance

 - Trimethoprim Sulfamethoxazole within last 3-6 months